 - Lack of action.
 The healthcare professional may not have investigated the symptoms of your illness to a sufficient level.

 As is the case with all compensation cases, there is a time limit on medical misdiagnosis claims.
 This is three years from the date of the incident.
 Although you have a lot on your plate right now, it is not ideal to leave claiming until the last minute.
 If you do this, it will be more difficult to claim.
 The sooner you claim, the fresher the details will be in your mind.
-Not only this, but any court proceedings do need to be issued within the three years time frame.
+Not only this, but any court proceedings need to be issued within the three-year time frame.

 - The first thing you need to do is prove that a doctor-patient relationship existed.
 This is essential because it shows that the doctor owed you a duty of care.